Hype Malaysia

 Source: Walt Disney Pictures

 Still, in rhythm and pacing, “Tron: Ares” finds its current.
 Rønning’s music-video sensibility works to the film’s advantage.
 Each sequence pulses with energy, every frame cut to Nine Inch Nails’ relentless beat.
 The choreography is tight, the camera crisp, and for fleeting moments, “Ares” channels the same kinetic rush that once made “Legacy” soar.
-The slickness is there, and it’s full of fire!
+The slickness is there, and it’s fire!

 Performance-wise, the film finds a certain stability in Greta Lee, who continues to prove herself quietly magnetic and heartfelt.
 Behind her mascara-lined cat eyes are a mix of curiosity and grief that grounds the film’s digital chill in something real.